 Ingredients and Effects of the Kombucha Tea Mushroom (Scoby)

-The Ingredients of the Kombucha Tea Fungus
+The Ingredients of Kombucha

 In Asia and Europe, Kombucha is traditionally seen and used as food that harmonizes our body and metabolism.
 The finished Kombucha drink is naturally full of goodness such as vitamins, minerals, enzymes, organic acids and important trace elements.

-Depending on the type of preparation, the ingredients of your Kombucha drink can vary considerably: origin of the tea fungus, used tea, room temperature, water quality, fermentation time, type and amount of sugar, and many other factors have great impact on the final formula of your Kombucha drink.
-Exact quantities of the ingredients cannot be given since they are subject to individual fluctuations that are common to an all-natural product like our Kombucha.
+Depending on the type of preparation, the ingredients of your Kombucha drink can vary considerably: origin of the tea mushroom, used tea, room temperature, water quality, fermentation time, type and amount of sugar, and many other factors have great impact on the final formula of your Kombucha drink.
+Exact quantities of the ingredients cannot be given since they are subject to individual fluctuations that are common to an all-natural product like our Kombucha scoby.
 Therefore we cannot guarantee that your ready fermented Kombucha will contain certain ingredients in certain quantities for legal reasons.